 Will sporting events ever feel as exciting without cheers and boos from a big home crowd?

-Root, root, root for the home team … but maybe from your couch.
+Some televised matches last spring performed to empty arenas and stadiums.
+Root, root, root for the home team — but maybe from your couch.

 19. Food deliveries